cbmi-uthsc/feverPrediction/README.md

 ## Modules

 ### Feature Extraction
 For the feature extraction process, we need to introduce the concept of time windows and time before true onset.
 Preprocessing is done is such a way that the time window, i.e the amount of data in a time period required to train the model is kept constant at 10 hours.
-So, we always train the model using 10hrs worth of data.
+So, we always train the model using 10 hrs worth of data.
 Time before true onset means how early do we want to predict sepsis.
-This parameter has been varied in steps of 2 hours to get a better understanding of how your accuracy drops off as the time difference increases.
+This parameter has been varied in steps of 2 hours to get a better understanding of how accuracy drops off as the time difference increases.
 For this experiment, we have used time priors of 2, 4, 6 and 8 hours.
 Even the time window has sub window of 0-2 hours, 0-4 hours, 0-6 hours, 0-8 hours and 0-10 hours, the sub windows were created so that our model could get temporal idea also.
 <br>
-Then we have preprocessed the entire dataframe according to each of these time differences.
-So we have processed data for 2 hours before sepsis with 6 hours of training data, 4 hours before with 6 hours of training data and so on so forth.
-We have seven physiological variables data streams for 5 diffenet sub window.
-We then extracted 7 statistical features from each of the original 7*5 data streams. <br>
+Then we preprocessed the entire data according to each of these time differences. i.e. processed data for 2 hours before sepsis with 6 hours of training data, 4 hours before with 6 hours of training data and so on so forth.
+We used seven physiological variables data streams for 5 diffenet sub window.
+We then extracted 7 statistical features from each of the original 7*5*7 data streams. <br>
 They are:
 <ul>
 <li>Standard Deviation</li>